Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 Blood pressure goes up and down naturally during the day.
 It goes up if you are stressed or doing physical activity and goes down when you are resting.

 During certain activities, some parts of the body need more blood than others.
 For example, during exercise your blood pressure increases so that your muscles can get more oxygen.
-Or, if you have eaten recently, more blood goes to your stomach to allow it to digest food, reducing blood pressure elsewhere.
+Or, if you have eaten recently, more blood goes to your stomach to allow it to digest food, reducing blood pressure elsewhere (this can make you feel sleepy).

 Your body also senses when you stand up and stops blood pooling in your legs (due to gravity).
 It does this by increasing your heart rate and squeezing or contracting your blood vessels, to move blood around your body.